-Tooth decay, also known as cavities or dental caries, is a common dental problem that many people suffer from.
+Tooth decay, also known as cavities or dental caries, is a common dental concern that many people suffer from.
 This is when the tooth’s surface suffers physical damage from several factors working together.
 It often appears as a small hole but can grow larger over time without treatment.
-Proper oral hygiene is as a very important habit and key to avoiding tooth decay.
+Proper oral hygiene is a very important habit and key to avoiding tooth decay.
 Design Dental offers treatment options for tooth decay in North Liberty, IA.

 What is Tooth Decay?

 Tooth decay is a progressive disease that attacks the surface of the tooth.
 When plaque builds up on the teeth, the bacteria in it produce acids that will eat away the top layer of the tooth, the enamel.
-Left untreated, it can destroy a tooth leading to pain, sensitivity, and even tooth loss.
+Left untreated, it can destroy a tooth, leading to pain, sensitivity, and even tooth loss.

 What Causes Tooth Decay?

 Several things work together to cause tooth decay.
-The number one reason cause is lack of proper oral hygiene.
+The number one reason for this is the lack of proper oral hygiene.
 However, a diet high in sugar and carbohydrates and bacteria in the mouth also play a role.
 Cavities can also run in the family.
 While we can’t help our genetics, we can take good care of our teeth to fight decay.
 Excess fluoride exposure, dry mouth, certain medicines, and some medical conditions can also lead to tooth cavities.

 What is Plaque?

 Understanding what plaque is will help you understand what tooth decay is and how to prevent it.
 Plaque is a sticky substance that is filled with bacteria.
 It forms on the teeth and gums constantly.
 When we eat food, particles and debris are left behind, and when they combine with the plaque, it produces acid that causes cavities.
 The only way to avoid this is to remove the plaque from your teeth and gums.
 This is why it is important to brush and floss every single day, multiple times a day.